vassalloandrea/express-template/README.md

-# ExpressJS template
+# ExpressJS API template

-This is the template that I usually use to create a new ExpressJS project.
+This is the template that I usually use to create a new ExpressJS API project.
 Feel free to contribute opening issue and/or making PRs :heart:

+I added both the GraphQL and REST paradigms.

 ## Main technologies